root-project/root/tree/ntuple/v7/doc/specifications.md

 If `flags=0x0001` (_repetitive field_) is set, the field represents a fixed-size array.
 In this case, an additional 64bit integer follows immediately that specifies the size of the array.
-Typically, another (sub) field with `Parent Field ID` equals the id of aforemention field is expected to be found, representing the array content for the fixed-size array (see Section "Mapping of C++ Types to Fields and Columns").
+Typically, another (sub) field with `Parent Field ID` equal to the ID of this field is expected to be found, representing the array content (see Section "Mapping of C++ Types to Fields and Columns").

 The block of integers is followed by a list of strings: